Male Patients

 *Electrocardiogram to screen for signs of heart disease and to serve as a reference baseline.

-*Complete blood count, blood chemistry panel, and urinalysis for detection of hematologic, liver, and kidney disease; repeat labs depending on individual details.
+*Complete blood count, blood chemistry panel, lipid analysis, and tests of glucose metabolism for detection of hematologic, liver, kidney, and metabolic disease; repeat labs depending on individual details.

 *Influenza vaccination each year for prevention of flu and its complications.